 It should be noted that SBA is not an "add-on" element in the curriculum.
 The above mode of SBA is normal in-class and out-of-class activities suggested in the curriculum.
-The requirement to implement the SBA will take into consideration the wide range of student ability and efforts will be made to avoid unduly increasing the workload of both teachers and students.
-Detailed information on the requirements and implementation of SBA and samples of assessment tasks will be provided to teachers by the HKEAA.
+The requirement to implement the SBA has taken into consideration the wide range of student ability and efforts have been made to avoid unduly increasing the workload of both teachers and students.
+Detailed information on the requirements and implementation of SBA and samples of assessment tasks are provided to teachers by the HKEAA.